scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### BGP

 BGP is the routing protocol that provides connectivity between autonomous systems (ASes), such as Internet service providers (ISPs).
 The protocol enables ISPs to perform traffic engineering and select routes based on policies that reflect the ISPs' business relationships.
-This happens through an intricate decision process that is used to select the best route to a destination {{CAESAR2005}}.
-Unfortunately, BGP comes with a number of shortcomings:
+However, BGP suffers from a number of shortcomings:

 - **Outages**
 Since the control plane and the data plane are not clearly separated in today’s Internet, forwarding may suddenly fail during route changes.
 By attacking routing, an adversary can thus interfere with packet forwarding.
 Furthermore, when BGP update messages are sent, the network may require up to tens of minutes to converge to a stable state {{LABOVITZ2000}}, which can lead to intermittent outages.
-As an indicator of these problems, a study has shown, for example, that a sudden degradation in user-perceived quality of voice-over-IP (VoIP) calls is highly correlated with BGP updates {{KUSHMAN2007}}.
+As an indicator of these problems, a study has shown that a sudden degradation in user-perceived quality of voice-over-IP (VoIP) calls is highly correlated with BGP updates {{KUSHMAN2007}}.
 - **Lack of fault isolation**
 BGP is a globally distributed protocol, running among all BGP speakers in the entire Internet.
 BGP update messages are thus disseminated globally.
 Due to the lack of any routing hierarchy or isolation between different areas, a single faulty BGP speaker can affect routing in the entire world.
 - **Poor scalability**
 The amount of work required to be performed by BGP is proportional to the number of destinations.
 Moreover, path changes are disseminated profusely and sometimes throughout the entire Internet.
 This reduces scalability and prevents BGPsec from frequently disseminating freshly signed routing updates.
 - **Convergence**
 ASes must have a consistent view of the network topology and agree on the set of paths to use for packet forwarding.
-Otherwise, AS A could configure AS B as the next hop for a particular destination, while B uses A as a next hop for the same destination.
-In this case, a packet would be sent back and forth between the two ASes, which constitutes a forwarding loop.
+Otherwise, forwarding loops may occur.
 Unfortunately, convergence to a consistent and stable state depends on the policies of individual ASes.
 In certain situations, BGP will never converge to a stable state {{GRIFFIN1999}}.
 Other topologies cause BGP wedgies, where BGP converges but non-deterministically {{RFC4264}}.
 In general, BGP convergence after topology changes can require several minutes, during which users may experience outages {{SAHOO2009}}.
 In addition, BGP convergence constitutes an attack vector for malicious actors and makes verifying security and availability properties highly challenging.
 - **Single path**
 BGP only allows the selection of a single path to a destination.
 Although some multipath protocols support simultaneous use of multiple network interfaces, BGP does not provide path control to end hosts and does not allow use of multiple AS-level paths.
 This can even lead to outages when BGP selects a legitimate but inefficient route through a link that is too small to satisfy the demand (bottleneck routing).
 In such a situation, end hosts have no choice but to wait until ASes in the Internet manually modify policies such that a more appropriate path is chosen.